tastytypist/matrix-calculator/README.md

 matrixcalculator
-├── bin                          # Contains java bytecode (.class) ├── doc                          # Contains documentation in the form of a report ├── output                       # Contains results created by the calculator ├── src                          # Contains source files (.java) │   ├── matrix                   # Contains matrix operations │   │   ├── Matrix               # Operations for matrix determinant, matrix inverse, and system of linear equations
+├── bin                          # Contains java bytecode (.class) ├── doc                          # Contains documentation in the form of a report ├── out                          # Contains results created by the calculator ├── src                          # Contains source files (.java) │   ├── matrix                   # Contains matrix operations │   │   ├── Matrix               # Operations for matrix determinant, matrix inverse, and system of linear equations